aprbw/traffic_prediction/README.md

 * Regarding adjacency matrix, some derive it using Gaussian RBF from the coordinates, some use the actual connectivity, some simply learn it, and some use combinations.

-* Some might also add more context, such as time of day, or day of the week.
+* Some might also add more context, such as time of day, or day of the week, or weather.

 * DeepGLO in particular, since it is treating it as a multi-channel timeseries without the spatial information, use rolling validation,

+* Many different treatment of missing datasets, from exclusion to imputations.

+* Trai